IMThammoud/URL-Download-Tool/README.md

 # URL-Download-Tool
 Download videos from URLs

-This project is supposed to run on Linux x86 servers.
+This project is supposed to run on Linux x86 servers and is only for testing purposes.

 For local testing purposes there is a Windows binary too.